 The Arizona Department of Water Resources (ADWR) manages the State's water supply.
 Water management includes a wide variety of activities that are intended to protect and preserve the water supplies.
 Examples of these activities include licensing well drillers, assuring the safety of dams and developing mandatory conservation requirements for all water use sectors in Active Management Areas (AMAs), to protecting the State's Colorado River allocation and facilitating Indian water rights negotiations among tribal representatives, local interests, federal and state officials and members of Congress.
 This wide range of responsibilities, in combination with the evolving and complex nature of the legal and political arena in which water management is conducted, has created a challenging environment for ADWR.
-For the last 25 years, ADWR has been quick to respond to changing conditions, to identify key strategic moves to protect the State's interests and to respond to legislative directives.
-Arizona's water supply is more secure today than it was 25 years ago as a result of the institutional knowledge of ADWR staff and the partnerships forged with Arizona's water users and water providers.
+Since ADWR was created in 1980, ADWR has been quick to respond to changing conditions, to identify key strategic moves to protect the State's interests and to respond to legislative directives.
+Arizona's water supply is more secure today than it was in 1980 as a result of the institutional knowledge of ADWR staff and the partnerships forged with Arizona's water users and water providers.

 The landmark 1980 Groundwater Management Code (Code) created ADWR.
 The Legislature enacted the Code to relieve the problem of groundwater overdraft in parts of Arizona that were designated as AMAs.
 ADWR's groundwater management structure within the AMAs has received national and international acclaim.
-In more recent times, additional praise has been focused on ADWR's leadership in underground storage and recovery (recharge) programs, the establishment of the Arizona Water Banking Authority (AWBA), and the Assured Water Supply (AWS) Program that requires proof of a 100-year water supply before a subdivision plat in an AMA can be approved by the platting entity.
+In more recent times, additional praise has been focused on ADWR's leadership in underground storage and recovery (recharge)

+programs, drought planning and response, protection of the State's rights to Colorado river water, the establishment of the Arizona Water Banking Authority (AWBA), and the Assured Water Supply (AWS) Program that requires proof of a 100-year water supply before a subdivision plat in an AMA can be approved by the platting entity.